Germany's Civil Society Alliance for Climate Justice

 Who we are

 Climate Alliance Germany is Germany’s broad civil society alliance for climate justice.
-We count about 150 organisations from the fields of environment, church, development, education, culture, health, consumer protection, youth, trade unions, and social welfare.
+We count more than 150 organisations from the fields of environment, church and other religious groups, development, education, culture, health, consumer protection, youth, trade unions, and social welfare.
 Together we show that climate action is a priority for the whole of society.
 We advocate for ambitious and socially just climate policies at the local, national, European and global level.
-Our members represent around 25 million people in Germany, making Climate Alliance Germany the largest civil society coalition for the climate in the country.
+Our member organisations comprise around 32 million individual members in Germany, making Climate Alliance Germany the largest civil society coalition for the climate in the country.

 We are a non-profit registered association and a member of Climate Action Network Europe.
 We receive funding from our members, project funds and funds from the Federal Ministry for Economic Affairs and Climate Action.
 Click here for a list of our members, or visit our members map.